Alfonso J. Cervantes

 Alfonso Juan Cervantes (August 27, 1920 – June 23, 1983) was the 39th Mayor of St. Louis, Missouri, from 1965 to 1973.

 Personal life and early political career

 Born in St. Louis, Cervantes attended St. Louis University High School and Saint Louis University before serving in the Merchant Marine during World War II.
 He married the former Carmen Davis, and they had six children.
 Cervantes' political career began in 1949 when he was elected to the St. Louis Board of Aldermen representing the 15th Ward.
-He was re-elected to that position in 1953 and 1957.
+He was reelected to that position in 1953 and 1957.
 In 1955 he was unsuccessful in a citywide bid for President of the Board of Aldermen.
-He was elected to that post in 1959, but was defeated in a bid for re-election in 1963.
+He was elected to that post in 1959, but was defeated in a bid for reelection in 1963.